-CITY OF DETROIT PROVIDES INFORMATION FOR JUNE 26 FORD FIREWORKS
+CITY OF DETROIT PROVIDES INFORMATION ON CLOSURES, PARKING AND TRANSPORTATION FOR JUNE 26 FORD FIREWORKS

-Viewing Areas, Street Closures, Parking Options and Curfew Information Announced
+Viewing Areas, Closed Parks and Curfew Information Also Announced

-Thousands of spectators will line the shores of the Detroit River to enjoy the Ford Fireworks on Monday, June 26.
-To help make it an enjoyable experience for all, the City of Detroit and the State of Michigan will enforce access restrictions to Hart Plaza and Belle Isle.
-Admittance onto Belle Isle by vehicles and pedestrian set-up at Hart Plaza will not be permitted before 2 p.m. on June 26.
+Hundreds of thousands of spectators will line the shores of the Detroit River to enjoy the Ford Fireworks June 26.
+To make it an enjoyable experience, the City of Detroit and the State of Michigan will enforce access restrictions to Hart Plaza and Belle Isle.
+In addition, a number of riverside parks will be closed June 26.

 The following locations have been identified as the best viewing sites:

-- Hart Plaza will be open to the general public, but pedestrian set-ups and/or gatherings will not be permitted before 2 p.m. on June 26.
+Both Hart Plaza and Spirit Plaza are open to the general public, but pedestrian set-ups and/or gatherings will not be permitted before 2 p.m. on June 26.

-- No alcohol, drones, pets, or contraband (weapons, knives, etc.) will be allowed.
+- No tents, alcohol, drones, pets, or contraband (weapons, knives, etc.) will be allowed.

 - Flames or fires are prohibited, and cooking is prohibited.